 I understand that, until the criminal history background check is completed, the qualified entity may choose to deny me unsupervised access to children, the elderly, or individuals with disabilities.
 I further understand that, upon request, the qualified entity will provide me a copy of the criminal history background report, if any, received on me and that I am entitled to challenge the accuracy and completeness of any information contained in any such report.
 I may obtain a timely determination as to the validity of my challenge before a final decision is made.

-If yes, please describe the crime(s) and the particulars:
+Yes , I have (OR) No, I have not be een convicted of or pled guilty to a crime.
+If yes, please describe e the crime(s) and the e particulars: